-In November 2014, NewLink entered into a worldwide license and collaboration agreement (the "NewLink Merck Agreement"), with Merck, to develop and potentially commercialize its Ebola vaccine rVSVΔG-ZEBOV that it licensed from the Public Health Agency of Canada ("PHAC"). rVSVΔG-ZEBOV was also eligible to receive a PRV if approval was granted by the U.S. Food and Drug Administration (the "FDA"), with the Company entitled to 60% and Merck entitled to the remaining 40% of the PRV value obtained through sale, transfer or other disposition of the PRV.
+In November 2014, NewLink entered into a worldwide license and collaboration agreement (the "NewLink Merck Agreement"), with Merck, to develop and potentially commercialize its Ebola vaccine $rVSV\Delta G$ -ZEBOV that it licensed from the Public Health Agency of Canada ("PHAC"). $rVSV\Delta G$ -ZEBOV was also eligible to receive a PRV if approval was granted by the U.S. Food and Drug Administration (the "FDA"), with the Company entitled to 60% and Merck entitled to the remaining 40% of the PRV value obtained through sale, transfer or other disposition of the PRV.
 On December 20, 2019, Merck announced that the FDA approved its application for ERVEBO® (Ebola Zaire Vaccine, Live) for the prevention of disease caused by Zaire Ebola virus in individuals 18 years of age and older and grant of the PRV.

 On July 27, 2020, Lumos and Merck entered into the asset purchase agreement (the "PRV Asset Purchase Agreement"), whereby Lumos and Merck each agreed that Merck would purchase the PRV from the Company.
 Merck agreed to pay the Company an aggregate of \$60 million in two installments.
 The \$35.7 million liability, representing the portion of the PRV value to which Merck was entitled, was also extinguished through the PRV Asset Purchase Agreement.
 The first installment of \$34.0 million was received by the Company at the closing during the three months ended September 30, 2020 and the second installment of \$26.0 million was received on January 11, 2021.
+For the year ended December 31, 2020, the Company recognized a gain of \$6.3 million, net of \$1.5 million in costs incurred, from the sale of the PRV and such gain is recorded within other income, net on the consolidated statements of operations.

 Under the NewLink Merck Agreement, as amended, the Company has earned and has the potential to continue to earn royalties on sales of the vaccine in certain countries.
 However, we believe that the market for the vaccine will be limited primarily to areas in the developing world that are excluded from royalty payment or where the vaccine is donated or sold at low or no margin and, therefore, we do not expect to receive material royalty payments from Merck in the foreseeable future.
-For the years ended December 31, 2022 and 2021, the Company recognized revenues of \$0 and \$10,000 respectively, for work the Company performed in relation to ERVEBO®, as a subcontractor of Merck, and \$1.5 million and \$220,000, respectively, for royalties related to royalty-bearing commercial sales of the vaccine.
+For the years ended December 31, 2021 and 2020, the Company recognized revenues of \$10,000 and \$168,000, respectively, for work the Company performed in relation to ERVEBO®, as a subcontractor of Merck, and \$220,000 and \$0, respectively, for royalties related to royalty-bearing commercial sales of the vaccine.

 Additionally, per the terms of the licensing agreement with the PHAC, the Company has an obligation to pay a royalty fee to the PHAC for any royalty amounts earned.
-For the years ended December 31, 2022 and 2021, the Company paid the PHAC \$1.0 million and \$146,000, respectively, for royalties related to royalty-bearing commercial sales of the vaccine.
-Royalty expenses are included within general and administrative expenses in the consolidated statement of operations.
+For the years ended December 31, 2021 and 2020, the Company paid the PHAC \$146,000 and \$0, respectively, for royalties related to royalty-bearing commercial sales of the vaccine.
+The royalty payments are included within general and administrative expenses in the consolidated statement of operations.